mariohmol/raspberrypi-selfie/README.md

 # raspberrypi-selfie

-First install a VM to have a RaspberryPi emulating in your enviroment, in my case OSX.
+Using RaspberryPi, a Camera and a Push Button to have a Selfie widget that takes a picture from the user and automatically post in a wordpress blog in the web.

 ## Emulating

-Install the emulator, QEMU:
+First install a VM to have a RaspberryPi emulating in your enviroment, in my case OSX.
+So install the emulator, QEMU:

 * brew install qemu